Yoruba religion: Reincarnation

+Gender Roles in Yoruba Religion

+Gender roles are essential components of Yoruba religion, with women occupying significant positions as priestesses and custodians of sacred knowledge.
+These roles are vital for the preservation of religious practices and influence the dynamics of spiritual authority within communities.
+Yoruba traditions recognize femininity as a crucial aspect of spiritual experiences.
+Women actively participate in religious practices and rituals, enhancing their influence and importance in the spiritual landscape.

 The anthropologist Robert Voeks described Yorùbá religion as being animistic, noting that it was "firmly attached to place".

 Each person living on earth attempts to achieve perfection and find their destiny in Ọ̀run-Rere (the spiritual realm of those who do good and beneficial things).

 One's orí-inú (spiritual consciousness in the physical realm) must grow in order to consummate union with one's "Ìpọ̀nrí" (Orí Ọ̀run, spiritual self).

-Ìwà pẹ̀lẹ́ (or well-balanced) meditative recitation and sincere veneration are sufficient to strengthen the orí-inú of most people.
+Ìwà pẹ̀lẹ́ (or good character), meditative recitation and sincere veneration are sufficient to strengthen the orí-inú of most people.
 Well-balanced people, it is believed, can make positive use of the simplest form of connection between their Ori and the omnipotent Olú-Ọ̀run: an Àwúre (petition or prayer) for divine support.

-In the Yorùbá belief system, Olódùmarè has àṣẹ (authority) over all that is.
-Hence, it is considered supreme.
+In the Yorùbá belief system, Olódùmarè has àṣẹ (divine authority) over all that is.
+Hence, they are considered supreme.

 Scripture

 The Yorùbá scriptures are called the Odù Ifá, which is a collection of revealed oracular texts originally passed down through oral tradition among babalawos.
 It is traditionally divided into 256 sections, or Odù, which are divided into verses.
 It is closely related to the divination system of the Yorùbá religion, Ifá.
 The verses contain proverbs, stories, and statements that cover every aspect of life.
 The Odù Ifá is the foundation of Yorùbá spiritual knowledge and has influenced spiritual communities in the Americas, such as Santeria.
 Ifá refers to the deity Ọ̀rúnmìlà, who is associated with wisdom, intellect, and divination.

 In 2005, UNESCO designated the Odù Ifá tradition as one of the world's Masterpieces of the Oral and Intangible Heritage of Humanity.